 With such a busy schedule, the idea of taking a vacation can seem like more work than it's worth.
 But Thomas urges you to use your paid time off.
 "Our culture celebrates martyrdom," she says.
 "Working hard at the expense of your own well-being is the dominant message in the workplace.
 No matter how much you love your job, taking a vacation is important.
 Rather than saving up your vacay days, find a cool wellness retreat to attend or even plan a plush stay-cation in your city or in a town you've always wanted to visit.
 Even just one day off is a necessary reset."

 While we already know that it's the secret ingredient to looking younger, sunscreen does so much more for our health than anti-aging.
 It's still the best form of prevention for skin cancer.
-And while we all know we should be wearing it daily, Amy Shapiro, MS, RD, CDN, and founder of Real Nutrition NYC says so many people are still not in the habit.
+And while we all know we should be wearing it daily, Amy Shapiro, MS, RD, CDN, and founder of Real Nutrition NYC says that so many people are still not in the habit.
 "Get into the habit while you're still young and before you experience these symptoms," she says.
 "It's important for your health and your vanity."

 Eat Your Veggies

 Are you eating enough?
-According to the 2010 Dietary Guidelines for Americans, we should be consuming at least 2 1/2 cups of vegetables and fruits per day, and Shapiro says you should start the veggie habit now while you're still young.
+According to the USDA Dietary Guidelines for Americans, we should be consuming at least 2 1/2 cups of vegetables and fruits per day, and Shapiro says you should start the veggie habit now while you're still young.
 "Make sure you have vegetables at lunch and dinner daily," she says.
 "That means ordering them at a restaurant or when you order in and learning to cook them or make a quick salad.
 Research shows that we gain a lot of weight in our 20s due to life changes and instability, so instilling this habit now can lead to a long life of veggie eating."

 Registered dietician Michelle Babb, MS, RD, CD of Eat Play Be agrees.
-"Studies have found that eating only two servings of veggies a day improves focus, attention and brain function," she says.
+"Studies have found that eating only two servings of veggies a day improves focus, attention, and brain function," she says.
 "The most significant benefit is seen when eating at least one serving of greens daily.
 So buy a big tub of those pre-washed greens and have a salad for lunch or toss a handful into your soup or check out some of my recipes for beans, greens, and grains bowls in Anti-Inflammatory Eating for a Happy, Healthy Brain."

 Don't Drink Your Calories